CAR T-Cell Immunotherapy for Leukemia and Lymphoma (PLAT)

 The PLAT studies are for children and young adults who:

-- Have relapsed or refractory pre-B acute lymphoblastic leukemia (ALL) or other CD19+ or CD22+ acute leukemia or CD19+ lymphoma.
+- Have relapsed or refractory leukemia and lymphoma that has failed standard therapies.
+To be eligible, the leukemia has to be either pre-B acute lymphoblastic leukemia (ALL) or other CD19+ or CD22+ acute leukemia or CD33+ acute myeloid leukemia.
+For lymphoma, it needs to express CD22.
 It is not open to young people with other leukemias or other childhood cancers.

 - Researchers use many other factors to decide whether a patient can take part in a study (inclusion criteria) or cannot take part (exclusion criteria).
 The study team at Seattle Children’s can explain what these factors mean for you or your child.

 Are there studies for other childhood cancers?

 - AML, T-cell ALL and B-cell ALL: HA-1 is a phase 1 clinical trial testing a type of T-cell therapy for children and young adults with relapsed or refractory acute leukemia or leukemia that does not respond to treatment after a donor stem cell transplant.

 - Brain and central nervous system tumors: BrainChild-01, -02 and -03 are phase 1 clinical trials testing T-cell therapy in children and adolescents with recurrent or refractory brain or central nervous system (CNS) tumors that express the protein HER2, EGFR or B7H3.

 - Solid tumors: STRIvE-01 and -02 are phase 1 clinical trials testing T-cell therapy in children and young adults with relapsed or refractory solid tumors that express the protein EGFR or B7H3.

 - See many of Seattle Children's open clinical trials on our Current Research Studies page.